 Understanding Food Security

-National governments and international organizations are paying closer attention to the importance food security.
+National governments and international organizations are paying closer attention to the importance of food security.
 For example, food security aligns closely with the first two of the 17 United Nations Sustainable Development Goals targeted for achievement by 2030.
 Food security is considered a cornerstone of good health, national security and development.
-However, the impacts of the COVID-19 pandemic, climate change and armed conflict have reversed years of development gains, increasing the number of those facing acute food insecurity.
+However, the impacts of the COVID-19 pandemic, extreme weather events and armed conflict have reversed years of development gains, increasing the number of those facing acute food insecurity.

 Four conditions are needed to ensure food security: availability, access, sufficient nutritious content and stability of supply.